alttester/AltTester-Unity-SDK/Bindings~/python/README.md

 # AltUnityTester Python Bindings

-The AltUnityTester package contains an `altunityrunner` module that will open a socket connection on the device running the Unity application and will give access to all the objects in the Unity hierarchy.

-Using this socket connection and the actions available in the AltUnity driver, we can run python tests tests against the Unity app running on iOS or Android.
+AltUnity Tester is an open-source UI driven test automation tool that helps you find objects in your game and interacts with them using tests written in C#, Python or Java.

 Read the documentation on https://altom.gitlab.io/altunity/altunitytester